Stabilizing and Solving Unique Continuation Problems by Parameterizing Data and Learning Finite Element Solution Operators: Methods Based on Machine Learning

 \section{Methods Based on Machine Learning}

 \paragraph{Overview.} We develop a method for efficiently solving the inverse problem (\ref{eq:inverse}) with access to sampled data $\mcG_S$ using machine learning techniques.
-The main approach is: \begin{itemize} \item Construct a parametrization of the data set by first approximately expanding the samples in a finite series of functions, for instance, using Proper Orthogonal Decomposition, and secondly using an autoencoder to find a possible nonlinear low dimensional structure in the coefficients. \item Use operator learning to construct an approximation of the finite element solution operator that maps the expansion coefficients to the finite element solution. \item Composing the decoder, which maps the latent space to expansion coefficients with the solution network, we obtain a differentiable mapping that can be used to solve the inverse problem efficiently. \end{itemize}
+The main approach is: \begin{itemize} \item Construct a parametrization of the data set by first approximately expanding the samples in a finite series of functions, for instance, using Proper Orthogonal Decomposition, and secondly using an autoencoder to find a possible nonlinear low-dimensional structure in the expansion coefficients. \item Use operator learning to construct an approximation of the finite element solution operator that maps the expansion coefficients to the finite element solution. \item Composing the decoder, which maps the latent space to expansion coefficients, with the solution network, we obtain a differentiable mapping that can be used to solve the inverse problem in a lower-dimensional space. \end{itemize}